Tharun-Yenduri/CMOS-circuit-design-workshop/README.md

         = 3.5x10e-11 F/m
    - tox = oxide thickness
 - There are two types of current from device point of view:
-1. drift current-current due to potential difference for example due to potential at vds there is voltage of channel difference at source(0) and drain(Vds)
+1. Drift current-current due to potential difference for example due to potential at vds there is voltage of channel difference at source(0) and drain(Vds)
-2. diffusion current- current due to difference in charge carrier concentration
+2. Diffusion current- current due to difference in charge carrier concentration
 - As there is potential difference in channel i.e 0 to Vds there will be drift current
 - **Id = velocity of charge carriers x available charge over channel width**

- Fig 7 and 8 shows the derivation drain current formula:
+- Fig 7 and 8 shows the derivation drain current formula:

 ![20210914_004829](https://user-images.githubusercontent.com/90343497/133157864-aca747b4-7441-4a1f-bfbd-7be87c8cfc25.jpg)
 ![20210914_005011](https://user-images.githubusercontent.com/90343497/133157894-a4d2e0e4-4c5b-44ab-8dc4-263f867ed153.jpg)